uclaacm/hack-sprint-w20/session-6-internet-and-APIs/README.md

 Take a moment to look at the design and text panes for each of these files.
 Can you see how the xml connects to the design?

+### Navigation Dependencies
 Now that we've created the pieces of our app design, we need to connect them!
 This requires **navigation**.
 So we have some code to import.
 Add the following lines in the dependencies section of **build.gradle (module: app)**
 ```gradle
 implementation 'androidx.navigation:navigation-fragment-ktx:2.2.1'
 implementation 'androidx.navigation:navigation-ui-ktx:2.2.1'
 ```

-We'll also take this time to install SafeArgs, so we can pass our number to our `NumberFragment`.
+We'll also take this time to install **SafeArgs**, so we can pass our number to our `NumberFragment`.
 In the dependencies section of the **project level build.gradle file**.
 Add the following line in the dependencies section.

 ```gradle
 classpath "android.arch.navigation:navigation-safe-args-gradle-plugin:1.0.0"